 Whole Grains: Some tips from the American Heart Association include choosing whole-grain instead of white bread and cottage cheese and jam instead of butter or cream cheese.

 Yogurt and Fruit: Fat-free or low-fat yogurt is a good choice, even better when you add some fresh fruit.
 Keep frozen berries in the freezer, and you’ll be able to whip up a healthy morning smoothie in moments.

 Eat those Oats!
 Hot cereal is great on a cold morning, and filled with healthy fiber as well.
 If you’re eating packaged cereal, make sure to read the label before you buy – many cereals that claim to be good for you may be loaded with processed sugar (like many granolas, for example), so make careful choices when you’re in the cereal aisle at the supermarket.

-Protein: In A healthy breakfast doesn’t require very much time or special effort.
-Protein and fiber are the most essential ingredients a hurry in the morning?
+Protein: A healthy breakfast doesn’t require very much time or special effort.
+Protein and fiber are the most essential ingredients.
+In a hurry in the morning?
 Make a hard-boiled egg before going to bed.